degenerat3/meteor/docs/core_api.md

 # Core API
+Details on the to communicate with the Meteor Core API.

 All of these requests/responses will make use of the MCS protobuf as defined in `meteor/pbuf/mcs.proto`.

 ### Registration Endpoints
 ---